rgambee/self-correction-reproduction/README.md

 the model via OpenAI's API for evaluation.
 When generating answers, the temperature was set to 0, and the token limit was set quite low (5 to 32 tokens depending on the dataset).
-When eliciting reflection with the chain of thought prompt, the temperature was raised to 1 and token limit to 256.
+When eliciting reflection with the chain of thought prompt, the token limit was raised to 256, and the temperature was raised to 1.0 for the BBQ and law school datasets and 1.75 for the Winogender dataset.
+These temperatures were selected experimentally to balance letting the model freely reason and keeping it on topic.
+At lower temperatures, the model tended to answer the question directly without generating any reasoning.
+And at higher temperatures, its reasoning degraded into gibberish.

 Since some datasets have tens of thousands of samples, they were loaded lazily to minimize memory consumption.
 The API generally takes on the order of a